-Homework in this class serves two purposes.
+• Homework in this class serves two purposes.
 1: It will go into more depth on the concepts and skills than we will likely be able to get to in class.
 2: They are your best reference in studying for exams.
-That being said, make sure you complete them as thoroughly as possible (you will thank yourself later when preparing for the exam).
 Homeworks appear as a "quiz" on Canvas, but you can treat them as you would any regular HW assignment (i.e. you can work collaboratively, use outside resources, etc.).